-Concerning the Good Corporate Governance and Sustainable Development, the Board of Directors commits to overseeing the implementation of the anti-corruption policy.
-The Company continues to be a "Certified Company" on Thailand's Private Sector Collective Action Coalition Against Corruption.
-The anti-corruption working committee has communicated policy and regulations as well as practices related to anti-corruption to the stakeholders to include suppliers and employees, and participated in the 2018 Anti-Corruption Day in order to encourage the resistance of corruption.
-In addition, the working committee also reviewed the internal control measures for the Anti-Corruption initiative in order to ensure an effective and prompt implementation.
+The anti-corruption working committee has communicated policy and regulations as well as practices related to anti-corruption to the stakeholders including suppliers and employees.
+There were also activities such as participating in the 2019 Anti-Corruption Day, and slogan and logo design competitions on the topic of "Anti-Corruption".
+In addition, the internal control measures for the Anti-Corruption had been reviewed in order to monitor effective implementation.